MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/New-MgSecurityCaseEdiscoveryCaseTag.md

   - `[SubjectRightsRequestId <String>]`: key: id of subjectRightsRequest
   - `[TiIndicatorId <String>]`: key: id of tiIndicator
   - `[UnifiedGroupSourceId <String>]`: key: id of unifiedGroupSource
+  - `[UrlThreatSubmissionId <String>]`: key: id of urlThreatSubmission
   - `[UserSecurityProfileId <String>]`: key: id of userSecurityProfile
   - `[UserSourceId <String>]`: key: id of userSource

-PARENT `<IMicrosoftGraphSecurityEdiscoveryReviewTag>`: ediscoveryReviewTag
+PARENT <IMicrosoftGraphSecurityEdiscoveryReviewTag>: ediscoveryReviewTag
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity